spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/14.upload-digital-content/docs.md

 ---
 title: 'Upload Digital Content'
+media_order: 'Screen Shot 2021-06-15 at 11.27.22 am.png'
 ---

+## Digital Content Step

-Giving your customers the option to embed QR codes that play videos on a web page of your choosing couldn't be easier.
+This step gives your customers the option to embed **QR codes** that play videos on a web page of your choosing couldn't be easier.

 #Web Page
 First, let's prepare the web page that'll have the embedded video.